seanorama/masterclass/security-advanced/README.md

 #### Access secured Hive

-- Goal: Setup Hive authorization policies to ensure sales users only have access to:
-  - code, description columns in default.sample_07
+- Goal: Setup Hive authorization policies to ensure sales users only have access to code, description columns in default.sample_07
-  - all columns in default.sample_08

 - Run these steps from node where Hive (or client) is installed